K-Francis-H/tictactoe-ai-demos/README.md

 # tictactoe-ai-demos
-A demo of the random, minimax, and mote carlo AI engines as applied to the game Tic Tac Toe
+A demo of the random, minimax, and monte carlo AI engines as applied to the game Tic Tac Toe.